-Bank service charge: fees charged for services such as bank charging a fee for using an ATM outside of its network or a vendor charging a fee for making payment with a credit card.
+Bank service charge: fees charged for services such as a bank charging a fee for using an ATM outside of its network or a vendor charging a fee for making a payment with a credit card.

 Professional liability insurance: business insurance that protects a therapist's practice of professional liability.
 E.g. lawsuits, claims, etc.

-Other expenses: any business-related expenses that is out of the ordinary and can’t be classified into any of the categories belong here.
+Other expenses: any business-related expenses that are out of the ordinary and can’t be classified into any of the categories belong here.
 An additional note explaining the expense is required, as "Other expenses" is a highly audited expense category by the IRS.